SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 ---

 All CVTs allow you to provide an external URI.
 A URI is a way to:
-- sync your terms to those used by the broader community
+- sync your terms to those used by users in other projects and the broader community
 - provide stronger semantics via built-in relations to other terms of a vocabulary
 - increase the likelihood of your exported data being interpretable by other systems and outside users